US students at the School of Public Policy are encouraged to look into the wide range of fellowship opportunities available.

 The Byron Hanke Fellowship for Graduate Research on Community Associations

-The Foundation for Community Association Research offers an annual Fellowship available to graduate students working on topics related to community associations.
-Community associations govern common-interest communities of any kind – condominiums, cooperatives, townhouse developments, planned unit developments and other developments where homeowners support an association with mandatory financial assessments, and are subject to use and aesthetic restrictions.
-The Fellowship amount ranges from $2,000 to $4,000.
+The Foundation for Community Association Research offers an annual fellowship available to graduate students working on topics related to community associations.
+Community associations govern common-interest communities of any kind (condominiums, cooperatives, townhouse developments, planned unit developments, and other developments where homeowners support an association with mandatory financial assessments, and are subject to use and aesthetic restrictions).
+The fellowship ranges from $2,000 to $4,000.

 Soros Fellowship for New Americans

-Fellowships are awarded for resident aliens, naturalized U.S. citizens, or the child of two parents who are both naturalized citizens.
-These fellowships provide up to two years of graduate study in the United States, and are chosen on a national competitive basis.
+Awarded for resident aliens, naturalized US citizens, or the child of two parents who are both naturalized citizens.
+These fellowships provide up to two years of graduate study in the United States and are awarded on a national competitive basis.
 Thirty fellowships are awarded each year.

 Public Employee Retirement Research and Administration Scholarship

-Yearly scholarship offered by the Government Finance Officers Association to a full or part-time student in a Public Administration, Finance, Business Administration, or Social Sciences graduate program.
+Yearly scholarship offered by the Government Finance Officers Association to a full or part-time student in a public administration, finance, business administration, or a social sciences graduate program.
 Applicants should have the intent to pursue a career in state or local government with a focus on public-sector retirement benefits.
 The scholarship amount is $4,000.